crate/crate/docs/general/builtins/scalar-functions.rst

 ``DAY``
   | *Return type:* ``integer``
-  | the day of the month
+  | the day of the month for timestamps, days for intervals

 ``DAY_OF_MONTH``
   | *Return type:* ``integer``